palmerr23/ESP32-DCLOAD/README.md

 # ESP32-DCload
 An ESP32-based WiFi controlled DC load

+These files relate to a project published in Silicon Chip magazine in October 2022.  https://www.siliconchip.com.au/

 Key features:

 •	150V and 30A maximum values within a 300W power envelope.